 What to order:

-Our Beijing organizes various FOODIE TOURS, and we can find you some best vegan/vegetarian local street food for you!
+Our Beijing organizes various FOODIE TOURS, and we can find you some best vegan/vegetarian local street food

-Check out our first-ever Street Food & Wine Pairing experience just held in April 😄
+Also check out our first-ever Street Food & Wine Pairing experience just held in April 😄